deprekate/genbank/README.md

 ```
 ---
 You can also *slice* the locus to a specified range and only the nucleotides and
 features that occur within the slice are kept.
-The command to take the first
+The command to take the first two
 hundred bases of the phiX174 genome is shown below.
 ```bash
 $ genbank.py tests/phiX174.gbk --slice 1..200